PaddlePaddle/docs/docs/install/docker/macos-docker_en.md

     ```
-    docker run --name <Name of container> -it -v $PWD:/paddle <imagename> /bin/bash
+    docker run --name paddle_docker -it -v $PWD:/paddle registry.baidubce.com/paddlepaddle/paddle:2.2.0rc0 /bin/bash
     ```

-    > `--name <Name of container>`: set name of Docker;
+    - `--name paddle_docker`: set name of Docker, `paddle_docker` is name of docker you set;

-    > `-it`: The parameter indicates that the container has been operated interactively with the local machine;
+    - `-it`: The parameter indicates that the container has been operated interactively with the local machine;

-    > `-v $PWD:/paddle`: Specifies to mount the current path of the host (PWD variable will expand to the absolute path of the current path) to the /paddle directory inside the container;
+    - `-v $PWD:/paddle`: Specifies to mount the current path of the host (PWD variable in Linux will expand to the absolute path of the current path) to the /paddle directory inside the container;

-    > `<imagename>`: Specify the name of the image to be used.
+    - `registry.baidubce.com/paddlepaddle/paddle:2.2.0rc0`: Specify the name of the image to be used.
 You can view it through the 'docker images' command. /bin/Bash is the command to be executed in Docker

-    > For example:

-    ```
-    docker run --name paddle_docker -it -v $PWD:/paddle registry.baidubce.com/paddlepaddle/paddle:2.2.0rc0 /bin/bash
-    ```

 * Use CPU version of PaddlePaddle with jupyter：